Join today

 Silverstone Composites:

-Buying out his angel investor just before the pandemic hit left entrepreneur Marcus Trofimov of Silverstone Composites, without his guide and mentor at a crucial point in the company’s development.
+Buying out his angel investor just before the pandemic hit left entrepreneur Marcus Trofimov of Silverstone Composites without his guide and mentor at a crucial point in the company’s development.
 An introduction to the Be the Business Boards programme came at just the right time.
 Read more about their experience HERE.

 If you don’t yet have a formal board structure in place within your business, but would like the chance to call on non-executive director style input, the Advisory Boards programme will give you a taste of how a sounding board on business strategy can help you become more efficient, productive and competitive.